 Virginia’s Reaction To Learning The Truth About Darrow

 If I were ranking this list, this would probably be at the top, or very close to it.
 I need to know what was going through Virginia’s mind when she finally learned the truth about Darrow in Golden Son.
 Up until this point, Mustang saw Darrow as a puzzle with missing pieces.
 I like to believe that on some level, when she was learning the truth, she was relieved to finally have the pieces that put him together for who he truly was.
 But what else was she feeling and thinking when she saw the carving and fully understood just who Darrow was and what he’d been through.
 What he’d lost and what he’d actually been fighting for this whole time.

 Did she know she was pregnant at the time?
 (I’m still not clear on the timeline between when they were together and when she found out.)
 If she did know, what were her thoughts about the child she was carrying?

-I need to know all of this, even if this chapter of Virginia’s thoughts is actually a giant wall of drawings, photos, numbers, symbols, strings and colored ribbons representing feelings and mental connections from the inner-workings of Virginia’s complex mind.
+I need to know all of this.
+Even if this chapter of Virginia’s thoughts has to come in the form of a giant wall of drawings, photos, numbers, symbols, strings and colored ribbons representing feelings and mental connections from the inner-workings of Virginia’s complex mind.

 Cassius’ Thoughts Watching The Institute Videos With Darrow